DanielPickens/Sum-of-Left-Leaves/README.md

 # Sum-of-Left-Leaves
-My recursive javascript solution that's faster than 92%
+My javascript solution that's faster than 92%

 "Given the root of a binary tree, return the sum of all left leaves.